awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

       </AdaptationSet>
     </Period>
   ```
-+ Periods marked as ad breaks must have the same `AdaptationSet` and `Representation` settings as content stream periods\.
++ Ad avails must have the same `AdaptationSet` and `Representation` settings as content streams\.
 AWS Elemental MediaTailor uses these settings to transcode the ads to match the content stream, for smooth switching between the two\.

 After you configure the stream, note the content origin URL prefix for the DASH manifest\.
 You need it to create the configuration in AWS Elemental MediaTailor, later in this tutorial\.